 In addition, besides the added cost, if tickets for individual lectures were sold, then it is no longer a "Speakers Series".
 There is great benefit to attending all of the lectures instead of choosing two or three of favorites.
-(This is called "cherry-picking" well-known names only.)
 Since you will already have purchased your tickets to the series, there is a good chance you will attend the lecture of a speaker you don't know or one with whom you think you will disagree.
 The vast majority of at people have discovered that they get more out of the series if they attend every lecture.
 The series is a Gestalt.
 The total value gained in attending the series of speakers is much greater than the sum of the individual speakers.
 By attending all of the speakers year after year, a huge body of knowledge can be amassed.

 Single tickets to individual events are not sold.
 If a series is not sold out when it begins, tickets remain available by series only, discounted for the remaining events.

 The Celebrity Forum is popular because it is, unlike television, an interactive experience.
-You get to see and hear famous people up close such as Bill Clinton, George W. Bush, Jimmy Carter, Rudy Giuliani, Tom Brokaw, Madeleine Albright, Ken Burns, Queen Noor of Jordan, Jane Goodall, David McCullough, Gary Grant, Walter Cronkite, Margaret Thatcher, Colin Powell, Benjamin Netanyahu, and Mario Cuomo, to name a few, coming from all walks of life to share their views and opinions with the Celebrity Forum audiences.
+You get to see and hear famous people up close such as Bill Clinton, George W. Bush, Jimmy Carter, Rudy Giuliani, Tom Brokaw, Madeleine Albright, Ken Burns, Queen Noor of Jordan, Jane Goodall, David McCullough, Cary Grant, Walter Cronkite, Margaret Thatcher, Colin Powell, Benjamin Netanyahu, and Mario Cuomo, to name a few, coming from all walks of life to share their views and opinions with the Celebrity Forum audiences.
 Again, unlike television, our guests have time to elaborate at length about their topic as opposed to TV "sound bites."
 This is a rare, educational experience for little time and money.